TraceDeTrail/cordova-plugin-altimeter/README.md

 The success handler is executed when data is available and is called repeatedly from a background thread as new data arrives.

 When the app is suspended, the delivery of updates stops temporarily.
-Upon returning to foreground or background execution, the pedometer object begins updates again.
+Upon returning to foreground or background execution, the altimeter object begins updates again.

 ### stopRelativeAltitudeUpdates